Supporting Our Troops

 Cell Phones for Soldiers

 A long-standing mission of AT&T is to connect members of our nation's military with their loved ones back home.
-Initiated in 2004, and expanded through financial support from AT&T, Cell Phones for Soldiers is a non-profit that uses funds from recycled cell phones to buy prepaid phone cards for our service men and women, helping them connect with their families.
-Over the past two years, AT&T has proudly supported Cell Phones for Soldiers' "Helping Heroes Home" initiative, a program designed to provide emergency funds for returning veterans to alleviate communication challenges as well as physical, emotional and assimilation hardships.
-Additionally, AT&T donated more than $4.5 million and distributed more than 600,000 AT&T prepaid calling cards to servicemen and women overseas since 2007.
+Cell Phones for Soldiers is a non-profit that uses funds from recycled cell phones to buy prepaid phone cards for our service men and women, helping them connect with their families.
+This organization was formed in 2004 and later expanded through financial support from AT&T. Over the past two years, AT&T has proudly supported Cell Phones for Soldiers' "Helping Heroes Home" initiative, a program designed to provide emergency funds for returning veterans to alleviate communication challenges as well as physical, emotional and assimilation hardships.
+Additionally, AT&T donated more than $64.5 million and distributed more than 600,000 AT&T prepaid calling cards to servicemen and women overseas since 2007.

 United Service Organizations